Whitelands Park Primary School

 - 4.5: How does the school provide help with personal care where this is needed, eg. help with toileting, eating etc?

 In situations where a pupils’ special educational or medical needs or disability require them to have support with eating or toileting, we are able to provide support.
 We have procedures and some resources to support pupils with these aspects of their daily lives.
-In these circumstances we communicate with parents and carers and medical professionals, including the school nurse, and ensure that a care plan is in place.
+In these circumstances we communicate with parents and carers and medical professionals, including the school nurse, and ensure that an intimate care plan is in place.

 4. Support for my childs overall well being